 - Place your tree in a secure storage bag to lessen contact between seasons and keep the flocking material intact.

 We hope this guide gave you helpful tips on how to clean and care for your artificial Christmas tree so you can enjoy its beauty for many holidays to come.
-If you have any questions or concerns, please reach out to our CUSTOMER SERVICE TEAM.

 For more tips on how to care for your seasonal decorations, visit the links below.